jiajunhe98/Machine-Learning-Algorithms/README.md

 # Machine Learning Algorithms

-This repository implements some machine learning algorithms and their extensions in *Statistical Learning Methods* by Hang Li and *Machine Learning* by Zhihua Zhou.
+This repository implements some Classical machine learning algorithms.

+Most algotithms come from the book *Statistical Learning Methods* by Hang Li and *Machine Learning* by Zhihua Zhou, there are also some supplements and extensions.

 Comments and discussion are always highly appreciated :)